 8 PROVISION OF SERVICES

-Your work will be allocated to a person with the appropriate expertise and experience to ensure that you receive the most cost-effective service.
+We will allocate your work to a person with the appropriate expertise and experience to ensure that you receive the most cost-effective service.

-The engagement letter or COI will identify the principal responsible for supervising each piece of work and the name and status of the person handling it.
+The Engagement Letter or COI will identify the Principal of our firm who will be responsible for supervising each piece of work.
+They will also state the name and status of the person handling your matter.

-We will provide services for your benefit and information only and on the basis that advice given (in any format) may not be disclosed to any third party without our prior consent.
-You may disclose any advice given by us to your other professional advisers for the purposes of seeking their advice in relation to your affairs.
-We accept no liability to such third parties in connection with our services.
+We will provide services for your benefit and information only.
+Advice given to you (in any format) may not be disclosed to any third party without our prior written consent.
+An exception is that you may provide our advice to your other professional advisers for the purposes of seeking their advice in relation to your affairs.
+We are not responsible or liable to your professional advisors regarding our provision of services to you.

-Any statements on our part concerning the outcome of any matter are expressions of our professional opinion and are not guarantees.
-These opinions are necessarily limited by our knowledge of the relevant facts and are based on the state of the law at the time they are expressed.
+Any statements that we may make concerning the outcome of any matter are expressions of our professional opinion and are not guarantees.
+These opinions are necessarily limited by our knowledge of the relevant facts you provided to us.
+They are also based on the state of the law at the time they are expressed.

 Our advice relates principally to English law and to European law.
-We also have multi-jurisdictionally qualified lawyers with the ability to assist in relation to other jurisdictions including Spain, South Africa and Germany, in certain specialist fields.
-We will not be responsible for the work of foreign lawyers or other professionals engaged on your matters.
+Unless we agree otherwise, we are not responsible for the work of foreign lawyers or other professionals engaged on your matters.

 9 JOINT CLIENTS